All Episodes

 Yeah.

-Now, um, the idea, and this goes to the heart of Joe Biden and then Obama and Biden wanting to do these deals with Iran and give them billions of dollars and let them sell their oil, which makes them rich, so they can remain the number one state sponsor of terror.
+Now, the idea, and this goes to the heart of Joe Biden and then Obama and Biden wanting to do these deals with Iran and give them billions of dollars and let them sell their oil, which makes them rich, so they can remain the number one state sponsor of terror.

-Rather rather naive.
+Rather naive.

-That means taking out the refineries.
+That means taking out their refineries.

 Yeah, it does.